mindsbackyard/galvanic-test/Readme.md

 Now if we run our tests each test case with takes the `product` fixture as an argument without supplying parameters to the fixture will take the values from the `params` block instead.
 The `setup` and `tear_down` block will be executed before/after each parameterisation.

-If the test case takes multple parameterised fixtures then all possible combinations (the cross-product) will be evaluated.
+If the test case takes multiple parameterised fixtures then all possible combinations (the cross-product) will be evaluated.
 Again before/after each parameterisation **all** `setup`/`tear_down` blocks of the parameterised fixtures will be executed.

 If on the other hand you provide parameters to a parameterised fixture, as shown below, then only that parameterisation will be considered for the fixture.